 Smart locks are not perfect.
 They're expensive, they're probably easier to hack than pick and there is that rather large question mark about what happens when they crash - because you just know they will.
 In fact, have a bit of a think about whether you want to give up on your good, old fashioned keys at all.
 This will help.

 Still with us?
 Good, now that we've ditched those losers that don't believe in the future, let's take a look at the smart locks you can buy and why these are the few that you need to consider.

 Undeniably the poster-child of the smart lock world, August is compatible with most North American style cylindrical lock types, and uses a Bluetooth connection with your device to open up as you approach.
-It also works with a key, if your phone runs out of battery.
+It also works with a key, just incase your phone runs out of battery.